Key Lime Cheesecake Bars

-I’m a bit obsessed with key limes which you may be able to tell if you’ve hung around here for a while.
-I’ve got a whopping 14 key lime recipes not counting this one, and I’m sure I’ll keep adding more.
-Every time I see them in the store I grab a bag, juice them, and stick the juice in my freezer for key lime emergencies.
+My key lime pie and key lime cookies are staples for special occasions, so every time I see them in the store I grab a bag, juice them, and stick the juice in my freezer for key lime emergencies.

 These bars came together so quickly, and even if you have to juice the key limes you’ll have this dessert prepped in no time.
 You’ll have them eaten even faster, because yeah…cheesecake!

-These Key Lime Cheesecake Bars with Coconut Macadamia Crust are cheesecake without the fuss.
+These key lime cheesecake bars are cheesecake without the fuss.
 They’re creamy with a key lime pop of freshness and a mild coconut-macadamia flavor that takes the crust over the top.

 More key lime recipes to love!